PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What about food?"

 "Eh, you can live for days without food.
 A strong lad like you could eat what he kills, but without water… not so much.
 And the dark.
-Are you comfortable in the dark."
+Are you comfortable in the dark?"

 "I have walked this land at night since I was a small child."